wslihgt/pyfasst/doc/source/description.rst

 Abstract
 ========
 This toolbox is meant to allow to use the framework FASST and extend it within a python program.
 It is primarily a re-write in Python of the original Matlab (C) version.
-The object programming framework allows to extend and create
+The object programming framework allows to extend and create new models an easy way, by subclassing the :py:class:`pyfasst.audioModel.FASST` and re-implementing some methods (in particular methods like :py:meth:`pyfasst.audioModel.MultiChanNMFInst_FASST._initialize_structures`)

 Using the Python package
 ========================